Track 4B - NH&D Main Line, Town of Orange

 [4.55.6] This northward-looking photo shows the Hall discs on posts facing the roadway in both directions, the 'visible' grade crossing signals for motorists.
 These devices were obsolete as automatic block signals by this time and were being 'recycled' [click here].
 Among the reasons was their implication as a cause of the 9/2/1913 rear-end collision at North Haven between the Bar Harbor and White Mountain Express trains which killed 21 passengers and injured 35 people [click here].
 On the track at the right is NYNH&H business car No. 5, which apparently did the inspection honors on 9/21/1923.
 A drawing that shows the opposite side of this car with a slightly different window configuration is seen in Shoreliner 26.1 (1995), p.
 33. Our thanks to Richard Fleischer for his help with these details.

 [4.55.8] This shot shows the open face of the NH&D embankment in 1980, northwest of Derby-Milford Rd and ahead of the crossing of Oil Mill Creek, now Two Mile Brook.
-The view shows how the right of way had been carved out then and, now in 2009, it has been further cut down almost to ground level.
+The view shows how the right of way had been carved out then and by 2009 it had been further cut down almost to ground level.

 [4.56] The remains of what was once an extensive culvert with twin portals and a 140-ft channel stands west of Derby-Milford Rd. at the base of what was still a high, filled embankment in the 1980s when we began this research.
 The culvert carried Oil Mill Creek under the railroad.
 The NH&D was not built on trestle here, as we have learned from recent excavation work, so this culvert complex must have dated to 1870 or 1871.
 The shot on the upper left was taken on March 28, 2009.
 The upper middle photo is a look toward the interior of the east portal, now gone, with the arched underground aqueduct, some of which had collapsed [click here], dismantled.
 Due to fish-spawning considerations in the pool in the foreground, further work here was curtailed and the arch was not taken off the top of the west portal as had been planned.
 While intended to maximize water flow in the worst-storm case scenario, that decapitation would have robbed this historic structure of any remaining aesthetic charm.
 Instead, an overflow channel on the north side was created to handle whatever the old portal could not.
 At upper right is an eastward-looking view of the new culvert behind the west portal.
 At lower left are two shots of the remaining structure.
 The photo at lower right looks southeast back toward Derby-Milford Rd., with the white house in the distance marking Tynan's grade crossing.
 While we would like to think that our involvement helped to bring this rescue about, we are grateful in any case to Mount St. Peter Cemetery and the wetlands commissions of both Derby and Orange for their consideration of an alternative plan that makes both the frolicking fish and the fastidious ferroequinologist (read iron-horse-ologist) happy.
 It is unfortunate when the relics of the past must be bulldozed, but this is a victory with what we have been able to preserve of this historic railroad.